Bloodbat/RackInstallerScripts/README.md

 You have a several options here.

-Two common ones:
+Three common ones:

 - Using your browser

+  - Download the .zip or tar.gz file named "Source code" from the releases page in this repository and decompress it.
+This will net you all the scripts, so just use the appropriate one.

+  - You can download it directly as well:

     - Click on the appropriate script for your distribution.

     - Click "Raw".

     - Save the script.

 - Download it using wget or wget2: